Are Ensembles Getting Better all the Time?: Conclusion

 \acks{This work was supported by the French government, through the 3IA Côte d’Azur Investments in the Future project managed by the National Research Agency (ANR) with the reference number ANR-19-P3IA-0002.
-DG also acknowledges the support of ANR through project NIM-ML (ANR-21-CE23-0005-01) and of EU Horizon 2020 project AI4Media (contract no. 951911).}
+DG also acknowledges the support of ANR through project NIM-ML (ANR-21-CE23-0005-01) and of EU Horizon 2020 project AI4Media (contract no. 951911). {Parts of this work were done as DG was employed at Universit\'e C\^ote d'Azur.} The authors thank Raphaël Razafindralambo for spotting an error in an earlier version of this paper.}

 0.2in